 - Melt one bag of melting wafer according to package directions.
 Pour chocolate onto prepared baking sheet.
 Press cookies onto the chocolate.
-Place the pan in the refrigerate for 10 minutes to set.
+Place the pan in the refrigerator for 10 minutes to set.

 - Melt caramels according to packaged directions.
 Pour caramel over the shortbread cookies and allow caramel to set just for a few minutes, then press your toasted coconut into the caramel.
 Allow bark to set once more.